mlaos1997/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Each is an array method. `.map` returns a new array. `.forEach` does not return a new array.

 2. What is the difference between a function and a method?

+    A function can be invoked with it's name.

 3. What is closure?

+    Closure gives the inner function access to variables outside of it's scope.

 4. Describe the four rules of the 'this' keyword.

+    #1.
+Window/Global Object Binding - When in global scope, the value of 'this' will be the window object.
+    #2.
+Implicit Binding - When a function is called by a preceeding dot, the object before that dot is 'this'.
+    #3.
+New Binding - When a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+    #4.
+Explicit Binding - We can use the methods .call and .apply to explicitly bind. 'this' is being explicilty defined.

 5. Why do we need super() in an extended class?

+    Super will call the parent class attributes.
+Super goes into the constructor.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [X] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [X] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product